Frankfort, KY Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels typically increase home value in Frankfort.
-Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Frankfort.
+According to a Zillow study, homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $250,000 home in Frankfort, that’s roughly $10,000 in added value.